 On the day of the procedure carry glucose tablets in case of hypoglycaemia.
 These are absorbed quickly through the tissues of the mouth and if sucked they will not interfere with the procedure.
-If you have symptoms of low blood sugar, suck 4 to 6 tablets initially, followed by a further 4 to 6 if your blood sugar is still low after 10 minutes.
-Please tell the nurses immediately.
+If you have symptoms of low blood sugar suck 4 to 6 tablets initially (do not chew), followed by a further 4 to 6 if your blood sugar is still low after 10 minutes.